deep-fish-pixel/keep-alive-router/README.md

 # keep-alive-router-view  [中文](./README-CH.md)
-Extend vue keep-alive and router-view, add the function of automatically judging whether to use the cache.
+Extend vue2 keep-alive and router-view, add the function of automatically judging whether to use the cache.

 ### The background of the problem